GRIFFINCollaboration/GRIFFIN-SOH/README.md

 ###VME Setup
 Everything in `VME/` is from K. Olchanski unless otherwise noted - thanks!

 The VME frontend of choice is located in `VME/frontends/fewiener`.
-The easiest thing to do is make 7 copies of this directory as `VME-1` to `VME-7`; then:
+The easiest thing to do is make 7 copies of this directory as `VME-1` to `VME-7`;
+EDIT from Adam Jan 2015: /*Rather than creating 7 different directories we have created 7 versions of the executable file only.
+They reside in the frontends folder of the 'VME' folder.*/
+ then:

  - change each `FE_NAME` and `EQ_NAME` to something appropriate, like `grifvps0x` and `VME-0x` respectively
  - `make` in each directory